Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 The “Two-Day Suit” Rush Job

-How it works: You mention you’re leaving Bangkok in two days.
-Instead of explaining this isn’t enough time for quality work, the tailor enthusiastically agrees and promises your suit will be perfect.
+How it works: You mention you are leaving Bangkok in two days.
+Instead of explaining this is not enough time for quality work, the tailor enthusiastically agrees and promises your suit will be perfect.

-Why it’s a scam: A properly made custom suit requires at least one fitting, preferably two.
+Why it is a scam: A properly made custom suit requires at least one fitting, preferably two.
 Rushing the process means poor measurements, no adjustments, and shortcuts in construction.
-These tailors count on you discovering problems after you’ve left Thailand.
+These tailors count on you discovering problems after you have left Thailand.

 The Pre-Payment Trap

 How it works: The tailor requires 100% payment upfront, sometimes even before taking measurements or selecting fabric.
-They might claim it’s policy or necessary to “reserve” premium fabrics.
+They might claim it is policy or necessary to “reserve” premium fabrics.

-Why it’s a scam: Once they have your full payment, you’ve lost all leverage.
-If the suit is poor quality or doesn’t fit, your options are limited.
-Some shops deliberately produce subpar work knowing customers won’t fight over deposits from abroad.
+Why it is a scam: Once they have your full payment, you have lost all leverage.
+If the suit is poor quality or does not fit, your options are limited.
+Some shops deliberately produce subpar work knowing customers will not fight over deposits from abroad.

 Standard practice: Most legitimate tailors ask for 50% deposit with the remainder due on collection.
 This protects both parties and ensures the tailor is motivated to deliver quality.